articodeltd/angular-cesium/README.md

 - `eventManager.register()`
   - Returns RxJs observer  of type `DisposableObservable<EventResult>` that we can subsribe to.
   - To remove the event registration just do: `resultObserver.dispose()`
+- **event:** according to `CesiumEvent` enum.
+All cesium events are supported, includes additional events like DragNDrop and LongPress
 - **entityType:** it is possible to register to events on a specific entities types, e.g raise event only when `TrackEntity` is Clicked.
    - `AcEntity` is the base class for all angular-cesium entities, it is a part of `AcNotification` and is required for `MapEventManager` to work properly.